lulav/ros2_fprime_bridge/README.md

 2. Build ROS workspace.
 3. Build Fprime project.

-The sprint example can be launch from `launch-simulation` task.
+The spring example can be launch from `launch-simulation` task.

 ## Monitoring

 At this point, if you open the charts tab in the GDS GUI and choose `the_controller.u` from the dropdown menu, you should see telemetry as in the previous section.

 In addition, if you open [Foxglove](https://foxglove.dev/download) (see details in the previous section), you should also see a  visualization as in the previous section.

-## Feedback

-For any bug report or feature suggestion please open an issue on the project's GitHub page.